 Before they could leave the naval station, the crew began receiving calls.
 The first was from the insurance firm carrying the Hotel California's policy.
 They called for Lady Mikah and told her they'd have their people sitting in on the court of inquiry. they confirmed that the policy would be closed after the court completed its work.
 The next calls came from the Republic of Inthe, including a call from their President and the Mayor of New Port Dunslade.
 Congratulating them on returning from the dead and welcoming them back to Inthe, each caller was just a bit nervous until Mikah told them the crew would likely not visit the Republic while in-system.

-Mikah understood their relief, but did suggested they meet on-world and outside the nation's borders to have a get together if possible?
+Mikah understood their relief, but did invite them to meet on-world and outside the nation's borders for a get together if possible?
 She was also grateful when they caught the first news announcements, which said the crew had been recovering on the naval orbital base and were not available for questions.
 Still, there were fairly high ranking members of the media who did get permission from both the office of Inthe's President and the naval admiralty to call and ask for a statement.
 Mikah considered for a moment at first, before framing a statement she could give everyone who asked.

 The release Mikah gave was that they had misjumped, which had provided her crew challenges that they faced down as they got back to a settled system.
-While they planned to pursue repairs to the Coronal Flare even as they regretted the eventual fate of Lord Shaushup, Baron Bakeral and their families as well as the crew of the INS Regina's Star.
+While they planned to pursue repairs to the Coronal Flare, even as they regretted the eventual fate of Lord Shaushup, Baron Bakeral, the families, their crew and the crew of the INS Regina's Star.
 Mikah continued that she and her crew were happy they could at least solve their mysteries and give their survivors some peace.
 After that, the crew got serious about getting to the Flare and moving all their gear into cargo pods provided by the Navy.

 Mikah also decided to pull out the cutter so they'd have their own transport in-system once they rented a suite to live in.
 On the highport, the crew decided to look for a housing package that would be low cost so those in the crew who didn't have cash wouldn't be hurt.
 Estimating they'd be on-port for six weeks, at least they started with that.
 When they found a Six-week package for an eight-room suite, Zimzod said they'd only need eight rooms if Mikah didn't have a headache.
 Laughing, Aali reminded Zimzod it was his job to not give her a headache and they all laughed.
 Still, they found a hotel willing to rent the 8-room suite for Cr 1,250 a week.